Terms & Conditions

-Data importer shall implement and maintain commercially reasonable technical and organisational measures designed to protect personal data in accordance with the Addendum.
+Data importer shall implement and maintain commercially reasonable technical and organizational measures designed to protect personal data in accordance with the Addendum.

 Pursuant to Clause 10(b), data importer will provide data exporter assistance with data subject requests in accordance with the Addendum.

 Annex III.
 A new Annex III shall be added to the Standard Contractual Clauses and shall read as follows:

 Standard Data Protection Clauses to be issued by the Commissioner under S119A(1) Data Protection Act 2018